nxvinh222/Naive-Bayes-Email-Spam/README.md

 - Labeled Data (spam email or not).
 - 5799 emails (both spam and non-spam)
 - 4057 emails in training set.
-- 1742 images in test set.
+- 1742 emails in test set.

 ## 5. Model
 Using Naive Bayes: